 For the first time in the history of the UK birth cohort studies, a short measure of parents’ financial assets and debts is available in childhood (Millennium Cohort Study (MCS), age 11 survey), alongside measures of income.
 This will prove a valuable source of information about social mobility in the future.
 It also provides an immediate opportunity to understand how parents’ long-term financial position shapes their children’s outcomes from an early stage.

-This project will use data from the National Child Development Study and 1970 British Cohort Study as well as the MCS.
+This project used data from the National Child Development Study and 1970 British Cohort Study as well as the MCS.

-Findings from this work will be compared to results from models using measures of family income.
+Findings from this work were compared to results from models using measures of family income.
 As a result, policy conclusions will be drawn, such as relating to measuring child poverty and on appropriate policy levers for improving child outcomes and increasing social mobility.